-This policy and procedure is established pursuant to federal law (20 USC § 1092 (j)) which requires any institution that participates in a Title IV federal student financial aid program and that maintains on-campus housing facilities to establish a missing student notification policy.
-This policy applies specifically to students ("Students" or "a Student") who reside in University on-campus residential facilities ("UMB Housing").
+This policy and procedure is established pursuant to federal law (20 USC § 1092 (j)) that requires any institution that participates in a Title IV federal student financial aid program and that maintains on-campus housing facilities to establish a missing student notification policy.
+This policy applies specifically to students who reside in University on-campus residential facilities ("UMB Housing").